Causal Consistency Regularization: Training Verifiably Sensitive Reasoning in Large Language Models: Counterfactual Sensitivity Regularization (CSR)

 \section{Counterfactual Sensitivity Regularization (CSR)}

 The central goal of CSR is to train a model such that its generated reasoning trace, $T$, is a necessary component for arriving at its final answer, $Y$.
 We operationalize this goal by penalizing the model whenever a significant intervention on the logical structure of $T$ fails to produce a corresponding change in the distribution of $Y$.
-Figure \ref{fig:csr-diagram} illustrates the CSR training process, and the complete training process is detailed in Algorithm \ref{alg:csr-training}.
+The complete training process is illustrated in Figure~\ref{fig:csr-diagram} and detailed in Algorithm~\ref{alg:csr-training}.